TDT4265-Group32/Project/README.md

 ## Train, Validation and Test set

-* Test set is chosen to be from frame 201 to frame 301 (the mentioned frames are included).
+* Test set is chosen to be from frame 201 to frame 301 ("edge" frames are included), which represents motion from a seperate scene from other parts of the dataset (a good fit for a test set).
 * All other remaining images are in the "datasets/NAPLab-LiDAR/images" folder which is free to be partitioned into "train" and "val" folders through "src/YOLOv8/utils/partition_dataset.py"